Museum Studies Masters Degree Programs in Minneapolis

 Specialists in these areas might choose to further specialize by becoming experts in a particular aspect of their specialty.
 African-American history, public history, cultural anthropology, technology and innovation, and Renaissance art are all examples of sub-specializations in the above mentioned specialties.

-Potential Career Opportunities for Individuals with a Masters in Museum Studies
+Career Opportunities for Individuals with a Masters Degree in Museum Studies in Minneapolis

 Graduates in masters in museum studies might choose to pursue career opportunities that include; archivists, curators, or technicians; other professionals in the field of museum studies work as researchers, educators, managers, analysts, or preservationists.
 They might work in museums and galleries, but some might work for governmental entities, educational institutions, and other public and private organizations and businesses.